gcallah/SoftwareEngineering/md/chap5.md

 system.
 User interaction modeling is important as it helps to identify user requirements.
 Modeling system-to-system interaction highlights the communication problems that may arise.
-Modeling component interaction helps us understand if a proposed system structure is likely to deliver the required system performance and dependability Modeling these interactions is important as they identify potential problems and flaws that may occur, such as whether or not the system meets stakeholders' requirements.
+Modeling component interaction helps us understand if a proposed system structure is likely to deliver the required system performance and dependability.
+Modeling these interactions is important as they identify potential problems and flaws that may occur, such as whether or not the system meets stakeholders' requirements.